TH-Aschaffenburg-Software-Design/teastore-service-demands/README.md

 - `k6_log.log` Log file of k6 load generator.
 Should be empty, otherwise, parameters such as the arrival rates or virtual users have to be adjusted
 - `times.csv` Log file of which endpoint was executed at which time.
 Can be used to query prometheus with the timestamps.
 - `result.csv` Results during the experiment.
 Each line contains the information of one endpoint run (100s)
-- `demands.csv` The mean service demands for each endpoint over all replications.
+- `service_demands.csv` & `service_demands.svg` The final service demands for each endpoint over all replications.
-- `utilization.svg` A diagram of the mean utilization during the measurements.
-The utilization should be medium, e.g. between 0.3 and 0.7.
-Adjust arrival rates accordingly.
+- `utilization.svg` A diagram of the final utilization by endpoint.
+- `utilization_course.svg` The utilization by endpoint over the replications.

+### How to control and adjust

+- Resource limits should be applied depending on the environment's available resources.
+Adjust it in the `teastore.yml` file.
+- Garbage collection params can be applied using the `CATALINA_OPTS` variable in the `teastore.yml`.
+- The config file `data_generation/requestConfig.json` is used to specify the arrival rate for the first replication.
+For subsequent replications, the arrival rate is determined based on the service demands from the previous run and the specified target utilization.
+If the target utilization is never reached over multiple replications, lower it to a reachable value.

 ### Application to MiSim